Bharathh-Raj/bloc_ease/README.md

 BlocEaseMultiStateBuilder lets you combine different bloc/cubits that emits BlocEaseState and handle as one widget.
 There are so many use cases in here as well like
 - Showing single loading indicator instead of one of every bloc.
 - Showing single error widget instead of multiple error widgets on screen.
 - Since we know how many bloc/cubits are in `LoadingState`, we can show loading progress.
-(Automatically handles with `BlocEaseStateWidgetsProvider` - `progress` field)
+(Automatically handles with `BlocEaseStateWidgetProvider` - `progress` field)
 - Showing all widget at once instead of loading separately.
-- By default, we just need to pass `successBuilder`, all other states are handled by default with `BlocEaseStateWidgetsProvider`.
+- By default, we just need to pass `successBuilder`, all other states are handled by default with `BlocEaseStateWidgetProvider`.

 > **REMEMBER:** If any state is `FailedState`, it draws error widget. else if any state is `InitialState`, it draws initialWidget. else if any state is `LoadingState`, it draws `LoadingWidget`.
 Only if all states are `SucceedState`, it draws success widget.